This section explains how to set up WSO2 Data Analytics Server (WSO2 DAS) to collect and analyze runtime statistics from the API Manager.

 Invoke an API to generate traffic and see the statistics.

-- Log in to the API Store and subscribe to the Weather API.
+- Log in to the API Store and subscribe to the API you created.

 - Invoke the sample using the API Store or the cURL command and wait a few minutes for the analytics to be generated.